FABRIC INNOVATION

 Stretch Linen

 Linen was a fabric I always wanted to work with but it posed a problem for our customers- it was too wrinkly.
-I sort a linen combined with stretch, to improve its longevity, wearability and ease of care.
+I sourced a linen combined with stretch, to improve its longevity, wearability and ease of care.

 This linen uses less water and pesticides than cotton, is thermoregulated and is naturally breathable.